meltham44/meltham44.github.io/drafts/2024-09-18-pxe-server.md

 tftp-root=/var/lib/pxeboot
 ```

-Whilst dnsmasq is installed, it will tell your DNS resolver to resolve DNS queries through dnsmasq, essentially giving your system two DNS resolvers.
+Whilst dnsmasq is installed, and your system uses an alternate DNS resolver, it will tell your DNS resolver to resolve DNS queries through dnsmasq, essentially giving your system two DNS resolvers.
 If your system uses a DNS resolver other than dnsmasq, edit the following file and uncomment:

 ```
 sudo nano /etc/default/dnsmasq